PPC.co

-But sometimes an ad campaign can receive clicks that are malicious competitors who want to waste your ad budget?
+But sometimes an ad campaign can receive Google Ads clicks that are malicious competitors who want to waste your ad budget?
 And what if some traffic is coming from bots?

 If you watch your site statistics carefully, you probably know it receives its share of spam traffic, especially if you have a comments page.
 Bot comments are irritating and can fill your inbox and waste time.
 But what are invalid click’s about?

 The term means an action that a bot or person takes where the link you paid for is clicked on by accident or a system did it.
-Invalid click’s are usually due to:
+Some common reasons for invalid click’s are:

 Some malicious competitors may try to damage you by draining your budget.
 Others may work for click farms who click paid ads as well as social media site posts.
 Believe it or not, click farms are out there and they are profitable for the site owners.